Cutind History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The Cutind name is an important part of the history of the ancient Anglo-Saxon tribes of Britain.
 Cutind is derived from Cuthbert in the patronymic form where it was used as son of Cutt.
+Alternatively, the name could have denoted "the son, or family, of Cutha (famous)."

 Early Origins of the Cutind family